vimauryaxx/TIP-olg-ucentral-client/README.md

 * Maintains an active state machine lock for heavy actions (like `upgrade` or `reboot`) to prevent conflicting concurrent state changes.
 * Manages request timeouts based on configurable environment variables.
 * Caches completed transaction responses for a configurable TTL so duplicate requests can be safely replayed without re-executing the downstream operation.
-* Pushes standard telemetry directly from NATS to the Cloud Controller.
+* Pushes standard telemetry directly from NATS to the Cloud Controller (To be implemented).

 ## Configuration
 The client uses JSON as the runtime source of truth.